austinjamesrobinson/100DaysOfCode/log.md

-# #100DaysOfCode Log - Round 1 - Austin James Robinson
+# #100DaysOfCode Log - Austin James Robinson

 The log of my #100DaysOfCode challenge.
-Started on April ?, 2020.
+Started on April 15, 2020.

 ## Log